 For more information about FBT and the calculation process, please refer to the latest Fringe benefit tax guide (IR 409) or the Fringe benefit tax return guide (IR 425).
-These are available from our website at www.ird.govt.nz or by phoning SPK2IR (Speak to IR - formerly INFOexpress) on 0800 257 777.
+These are available from our website at www.ird.govt.nz or by phoning 0800 257 777.